polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/03 - API - Installation and Uninstallation of modules.md

-## Desktop API II
+## Desktop API - Installation and Uninstallation of modules

 In addition to the previously documented API parts, the desktop also contains helper Active Events to install and uninstall modules and applications.
-Below are the Active Events related to this listed for your convenience.
+You can find these events below.

 * __[desktop.modules.install]__ - Installs a new module.
 Expects __[\_arg]__ being the path to a zip file, containing your module
 * __[desktop.modules.uninstall]__ - Uninstalls the specified __[\_arg]__ module